 Shown here is the sensor placed directly under the tool bit, on the work space for the test.
 Once your hit the tool sensor icon button, the Z-Axis will lower the tool until it comes in contact with the sensor’s top button.
 The tool will then retract upward slightly and will lower again at a much slower rate until it contacts the sensor button once again.
 Once this is done, the tool bracket retracts so the tool bit and spindle are at the idle position.
+Now hit the “Go to Zero” button to the right of the tool sensor icon button.
+The spindle with then lower the bit until it is just above the work piece.
+Hit the “Z Zero” button.
 The CNC system now know exactly where the tool bit is relative to the top of your job material, and you can now start up the spindle motor and run your tool path file.

 Compare to the feeler gauge paper routine, using the tool length sensor is much more accurate and a whole lot quicker when it comes to setting up the Z-axis tool starting point.
 If you buy nothing else for your CNC system, this accessory is an absolute must-have investment.
 I highly recommend it.

 The tool length sensor is also a required item should you want to install a multiple tool holder / automatic tool changer to your system.
 Since each of the various tools will have different tool depths, the sensor is indispensable for proper tool setup.